 To be eligible for planting under self-assessment, the vegetation must satisfy all criteria at all times.
 Criteria may be subject to change.

 The following planting options are available to residents.

-The Road Verge Planting List provides a selection of approved species that fit with the character and theme of the Sunshine Coast.
+The road verge planting list (DOCX, 367KB) provides a selection of approved species that fit with the character and theme of the Sunshine Coast.

 - Low growing gardens can be planted anywhere within the verge where appropriate access is maintained.

 - Plants may be up to 50cm high at maturity.

 - Gardens must be set back from the road edge by 60cm.

 - Where there is no formed path on the verge, a minimum 1.8m width must be left clear for pedestrian access

 - Only bio-degradable mulches such as wood-chip, leaves and compost to be used.
 Mulch must be contained within the garden bed area ensuring that it does not become a slip or trip hazard to pedestrians or be placed in a way that it may enter waterways.

 - Hedges planted against the property boundary can encroach out 80cm from boundary line.